 mysql.ndb_apply_statustable whose server IDs have a match in the

 CHANGE REPLICATION SOURCE TO|

 CHANGE MASTER TOstatement used to prepare this replicas's source are also considered to be from local servers, in addition to those having the replica's own server ID.
 You can retrieve this list as

 Replicate_Ignore_Server_Idsfrom the output of

-SHOW SLAVE STATUS.
+SHOW REPLICA STATUS.
 We assume that you have obtained this list and are substituting it for

 ignore_server_idsin the query shown here, which like the previous version of the query, selects the greatest epoch into a variable named